sudara/alonetone/CONTRIBUTING.md

 ## Logging in

 After the bootstrap data is loaded, you can login using the test account.
-Username is "owner" and password is "testing123"
+Username is "owner" and password is "testing123".
+You can also use this password to login with the other seed-created users with various permissions and content (including 'moderator', 'musician', 'marieh', 'carole', and 'petere')

 After login, click on the "Upload" button to upload your first mp3.